roots/bud/docs/getting-started.md

 You could do the same thing but specifically targeting dev builds by pairing `bud.when` with `bud.isDevelopment`.

-They are roughly equivalent to
+These expressions are roughly equivalent to

 ```ts
 if (bud.mode === 'development') {